dekoza/mtgpl/MH2.rst

 :mtgtip:`Sterling Grove<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/ba03e105-a76c-4769-a35a-d780448890ec.jpg?1622225359|https://scryfall.com/card/mh2/293/sterling-grove?utm_source=api>`
    Other enchantments you control have shroud.
 (They can't be the targets of spells or abilities.)

-   |mana_1|, Sacrifice Sterling Grove: Search your library for an enchantment card, reveal it, then shuffle and put the card on top.
+   |mana_1|, Sacrifice Sterling Grove: Search your library for an enchantment card, reveal it, then shuffle and put that card on top.

 :mtgtip:`Vindicate<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/8/683c4e13-525c-45c9-8832-bfe67965c34e.jpg?1622657657|https://scryfall.com/card/mh2/294/vindicate?utm_source=api>`